B2B Negotiation Techniques to Close More Sales

 Low

-Key post-offer or counteroffer moments
+Key moments post-offer or counteroffer

-Highly effective, creates psychological pressure, low risk
+Highly effective, generates psychological pressure, low risk

 SPIN Selling